 Bob Dylan‘s Rough And Rowdy Ways Tour continues to make its way through Europe.

-Last night [October 7], Dylan and his band performed the third of three shows at Berlin’s Verti Music Hall, Germany.
+Last night [October 16], Dylan and his band performed at Amsterdam’s AFAS Live, The Netherlands.

 Previously, the tour has stopped at:

-According to Boblinks, the setlist for Dylan and his band in Berlin was:
+According to Boblinks, the setlist for Dylan and his band in Brussels was: